gattaca-lab/linux/Documentation/riscv/tbi_impl.rst

 If CSR_TBICONTROL.TBI_ENABLE is set to one, then for all memory references bits [63:56] of the resulting address ignored.

-*NOTE:* to simplify the design we assume that this property is true only for memory references which have bits [55:39] set to zero, that is TBI should be enabled only for "user-space" addresses.
-This restriction is just to simplify the required support from OS.
+*NOTE:* to simplify the design of a relevant OS subsystem(s), we assume that TBI is active only for memory references which have bits [55:39] set to zero, that is TBI should affect only for "user-space" addresses.

 Implementation
 --------------